Grading Policies

 • Reteaching/Intervention

-• If a student scores less than an 80% on an assessment, re-teaching/intervention followed by at least one opportunity to demonstrate relative mastery of the specific TEKS objectives will occur as defined by EIA (LOCAL).
+• If a student scores less than a 70 on an assessment, re-teaching/intervention followed by the opportunity to demonstrate relative mastery of the specific TEKS objectives will occur as defined by EIA (LOCAL).
 The grade for the second opportunity shall replace the initial grade up to a maximum grade of 80.
+The policy and practice of giving multiple opportunities to demonstrate mastery will be applied in the best interest of the individual student.
+Reteach/intervention and additional opportunities should occur within the same nine‐week period.

 • Grade Weights

 • There will be one category in the gradebook: an assignment category.
-All grades will carry equal weight within the content area.
+All grades will carry equal weight within the content area

 • Grades Below a 50